Cynary/flushr/README.md

-flushy
+flushr
 ======

-Find me a toilet mobile app
+Find a toilet near you.